Advanced Cadaveric USGRA Course

 Anatomists from a local university (trained PhDs and DPTs) will be performing the dissection and instruction of the anatomy related specifically to regional anesthesia.
 Simultaneous explanations of sonoanatomy will coincide with the gross anatomic dissections.
 These anatomists will also teach neuromuscular assessment of nerves, mapping of nerve lesions, and documentation of these findings.

-This program has been prior approved by the American Association of Nurse Anesthetists for 8.00 Class A CE credits; Code Number 1037782; Expiration Date 8/2/2020.
+This program has been prior approved by the American Association of Nurse Anesthesiology for 8.00 Class A CE credits; Code Number 1039592; Expiration Date 10/24/2021.
 AANA designates this program as meeting the criteria for up to 2.00 CE Credits in pharmacology/therapeutics.

 Approximately three weeks prior to the course, participants will receive an electronic packet of content that includes the didactic curriculum for the course, a post-test, and evaluation of the course.
 Participants who complete this content are eligible for 8 CE credits, in addition to the 8 CE credits for actual attendance of the workshop and completion of evaluation.